ubc-cpsc455-2024S/project-14_resting_shark/README.md

 This project aims to be a comprehensive tool for learners to deepen their understanding of certain subject matters and retain information more effectively.

-## Minimal Requirement Breakdown

-### 1. Have a working lesson for user to learn from.
-- Develop the lesson flow.
-- Create the starting and ending pages.
-- Design the necessary implementation to generate questions using OpenAI.
-- Manage responses for correct and incorrect answers.

-### 2. Create dashboard menu for the lessons
-- Design a dashboard interface for accessing different question modes and pages.
-- Display all available lessons to the user.
-- Enable functionalities to add, delete, and optionally edit questions.
-- Show the user profile of the logged-in user.
-- Incorporate a search functionality to find specific lessons from the dashboard.

 ## Project task requirements:
 ### 3-5 minimal requirements
 - Working lesson with: